Steps to Apply

 1. Attend Mandatory Information Session at the Westminster Campus.

-- If you do not attend an information session prior to registering, you will be dropped.
+- If you do not listen to the Info Session PowerPoint and follow the directions prior to registering, you will be dropped.

 2. Apply to FRCC.